A Classification Scheme for X-ray Bright Type Ia Supernova Remnants Based on Their Circumstellar Interaction: Conclusions

 We have produced the first extensive grid of spectral models for Type Ia SNRs interacting with a CSM produced by uniform isotropic outflows from the SN progenitor.
 We have systematically varied three outflow parameters: \vwind\ (10, 100, and 1000 km/s), \mdot\ ($10^{-8}$, $10^{-7}$, and $10^{-6}$ \msun/yr) and \twind\ ($10^{5}$ and $10^{6}$ yr), and explored the impact that this variation has on the structure of the CSM and on the bulk properties of the SNRs that interact with them.
 We have compared the bulk properties (ages, radii and \feka\ line centroids and luminosities) of a sample of 14 Type Ia SNRs in the Milky Way and the Large Magellanic Cloud with the predictions from this model grid.
 This comparison has led to a division of this sample into three groups, as shown in Figure~\ref{fig:legacy} and Table~\ref{tab:TypeIaSNRsGrouping}.

 We have found that many (perhaps most) Type Ia SNRs did not have progenitors that substantially modified their surroundings on $\sim$pc scales, at least not to the point of affecting the bulk SNR dynamics hundreds or thousands of years after the explosion.
-In our sample, this group comprises roughly 50\% of the objects: G1.9+0.3, 0509-67.5, Kepler, Tycho, G352.7-0.1, G344.7-0.1, and DEM L71.
+In our sample, this group comprises roughly half (7/13) of the objects: G1.9+0.3, 0509-67.5, Kepler, Tycho, G352.7-0.1, G344.7-0.1, and DEM L71.
 The fact that the bulk dynamics of these SNRs are consistent with a uniform AM interaction does not imply that their progenitors did not lose any mass, but it does put strong constraints on the structure of the CSM at the time of the SN explosion.
 Specifically, for these objects we can rule out slow isotropic outflows (\vwind\ $\simeq$10 km/s) with high mass loss rates (\mdot\ $\gtrsim10^{-6}$ \msun/yr), which would have deposited large amounts of dense material close to the progenitor, as well as fast outflows (\vwind$\gtrsim$1000 km/s for \twind\ $=10^5$ yr; \vwind$\gtrsim$100 km/s for \twind\ $=10^6$ yr), which would have left behind large low-density cavities.
 More complex mass loss histories might be able to explain specific objects in this group that have good evidence for some CSM interaction, like the Kepler SNR \citep{patnaude_origin_2012}.

-Roughly 15\% of the objects in our sample have the large radii and low ionization timescales that are the hallmark of cavity explosions.
+Roughly 15\% (2/13) of the objects in our sample have the large radii and low ionization timescales that are the hallmark of cavity explosions.
 The progenitors of these two SNRs (SN 1006 and RCW 86) must have somehow ejected fast ($\sim$1000 km/s), sustained (\twind\ $\gtrsim10^5$ yr) outflows with large mechanical luminosities, perhaps similar to the accretion winds proposed by \cite{hachisu_new_1996}.
 Our isotropic, continuous outflow models were not able to reproduce the bulk dynamics of these two objects, but models that relax some of our assumptions might.
+Interestingly, these are the SNRs in our sample with the strongest nonthermal emission, which is associated with cosmic ray acceleration at the forward shock \citep{Koyama1995,Vink2006}.